Saxenda Weight Loss Injections

 Step 5

-12 weeks of treatment at 3mg dose (weeks 5-16) During This is usually during weeks 5-16 of treatment, but may vary depending on how you tolerate the medication and the increases in dose.
+12 weeks (weeks 5-16) at the full treatment dose.
+This is usually during weeks 5-16 of treatment, but may vary depending on how you tolerate the medication and the increases in dose.
 Just remember, this journey is a marathon, not a sprint!
-If it takes a few weeks longer to reach the 3mg dose, it will not have any significant impact on your weight loss.
+If it takes a few weeks longer to reach this dose, it will not have any significant impact on your weight loss.
 The most important thing is that you are doing this safely.

 Step 6